mayadata-io/specs/maya/spec-2-using-etcd-cluster-for-vsms.md

 - etcd runs on openebs host
 - Registrator will run as-is in a docker container

-# Detailed/Final Solution
+# Final Solution

-> Your proposal should be detailed enough for your team to consume and execute — think of it like code for human brains to run[1].
+> Your proposal should be detailed enough for your team to consume and execute.
+Provide the code link and install / demo steps.

 # Timeline